Equipped To Be The Church At Work

 But what is Jesus really inviting us into?

 Following Jesus isn’t about attending a church service for an hour on Sunday, knowing where we’ll go when we die, or having all the right knowledge about God.
-Following Jesus is about learning to know and love God, to be known and loved by God, and allowing that love to transform us…every day, and everywhere, with everyone…in each decision we make, the words we speak, the people we interact with, and in the actions we take.
+Following Jesus is about learning to know and love God, to be known and loved by God, and allowing that love to transform us and flow out of us…every day, and everywhere, with everyone…in each decision we make, the words we speak, the people we interact with, and in the actions we take.

 As we venture into the eight-week Equip Experience, we will be introduced to six non-negotiable, inseparable, and essential priorities that are at the core of what it means for us to be the Church, the Church at work.
 Like strands of DNA or threads in a tapestry, each purpose is interconnected to the other.
 These purposes are tangible, action-oriented items that are accessible enough to put into practice now, yet expansive enough to eagerly spend a lifetime exploring.